Particular/docs.particular.net/samples/azure/blob-storage-databus-cleanup-function/sample.md

 #### Migrating existing projects

-In environments where `NServiceBus.DataBus.AzureBlobStorage` is already in use the timeout function will need to be triggered for the existing attachments.
+In environments where `NServiceBus.DataBus.AzureBlobStorage` is already in use, the timeout function must be triggered for the existing attachments.

-A manually-triggered function called `DataBusOrchestrateExistingBlobs` is included to trigger orchestration for every existing blob in the container.
-It's an HTTP triggered function that can be invoked using a browser.
+`DataBusOrchestrateExistingBlobs` is used to trigger orchestration for every existing blob in the container.
+It's an HTTP triggered function that can be invoked manually using a browser.

 snippet: DataBusOrchestrateExistingBlobsFunction

-The function is very similar to the [`DataBusBlobCreated`](#code-walk-through-databusblobcleanupfunctions-databusblobcreated) function, but instead of working on a single blob at a time it will iterate over every existing blob in the container.
+The function is very similar to the [`DataBusBlobCreated`](#code-walk-through-databusblobcleanupfunctions-databusblobcreated) function, but instead of working on a single blob, it iterates over every blob in the container.

-This function does not require downtime as the implemented [singleton orchestration](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-singletons) pattern will prevent existing timeouts from being duplicated.
+This function does not require downtime as the implemented [singleton orchestration](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-singletons) pattern prevents existing timeouts from being duplicated.

-### SenderAndReceiver project

-The project sends the `MessageWithLargePayload` message to itself, utilizing the NServiceBus attachment mechanism.